 To make topological information more amenable to optimization, we use \emph{persistent homology}.
 This is a tool that provides topological markers, called persistence diagrams, that capture these combinatorial choices through a continuous proxy, describing the topology of point clouds over multiple scales.
-Surface extraction from a point scan usually involves being oblivious to the scale of the point scan which can lead to topologically incorrect reconstructions.
+Surface reconstruction from a point scan usually involves being oblivious to the scale of the point scan which can lead to topologically incorrect reconstructions.
 We present a technique to extract a surface from a point scan while preserving the predefined topology of the shape.
-Since persistence-based tools range across different scales, we manage to sieve out a reliable reconstruction of the point scan respecting the requisite topology.
+Since persistence-based tools range across different scales, we manage to filter out a reliable reconstruction of the point scan which respects the requisite topology.

-Most surface extraction techniques treat topological information as post-processing data -- for example, removing spurious components in the reconstruction.
-However, topological information can aid in completing sparse point scans reliably, helping to resolve topological ambiguities, especially in the case of non-intersecting close regions on the surface of the shape.
+Most surface reconstruction techniques manage topology in a post-processing step, such as removing spurious components in the reconstruction or ensuring that an extracted surface is \emph{watertight}.
+However, topological information can aid in completing sparse point scans reliably, as well as resolve topological ambiguities, especially in the case of non-intersecting close regions on the surface of the shape.
 We highlight the advantages of topology-aware shape completion with multiple examples in Section~\ref{sec:results}.
 Our technique constructs likelihood functions that take high values on points that likely lie on or near the surface.
 These functions are informed by backpropagation from the persistence diagrams of candidate surfaces, aiding to obtain one of requisite topology.
-These diagrams act as an intermediary between continuous scale information around the points of the point scan and the combinatorial nature of topology.

-A summary of our contributions is: \begin{itemize} \item A novel topology-aware likelihood function, optimized on a point cloud based on persistent homology measures of any dimension. \item A completely automated surface extraction algorithm that preserves or even creates the requisite topology. \item A new measure of topological fidelity for reconstruction along with a comparison of our approach with existing methods. \end{itemize}
+These diagrams act as an intermediary between continuous scale information around the points of the scan and the combinatorial nature of topology.
+A summary of our contributions is: \begin{itemize} \item A novel topology-aware likelihood function, optimized on a point cloud, and based on persistent homology measures of any dimension. \item An automated surface reconstruction algorithm that may preserve or even create the requisite topology. \item A new measure of topological fidelity for reconstruction along with a comparison of our approach with existing methods. \end{itemize}